petrgon/Gon-e-Tools/readme.md

 # Gon(e) Tools
 This utility provides multiple tools.

-All component must be configured in `config.ini` file.
-See the documentation in the file.
+All components must be configured in the `config.ini` file.
+Please take a look at the documentation in the file.

 ## Components
 ### Switch to SSH
-This utility goes through all folders in current directory and expects that each directory is GIT repository.
-It checks for each if the origin is set to BISIM SSH.
+This utility goes through all folders in the current directory and expects that each directory is a GIT repository.
+It checks for each if the origin is set to `gitlab_url` SSH.
 If it is set to HTTPS it changes it to SSH.

 Author: Petr Gondek